octet-stream/use-suspender/readme.md

 ### `createSuspender() -> {Function}`

-Creates a new suspender with separated cache.
+Creates a new useSuspender function with separated cache.

 ## Usage